ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 Guidelines help us to create an efficient CLASS, whats next?...
 An efficient CLASS, without interaction is of no use.
 By defining class and instantiating it, we create Object.

-## What happens when an efficient class is created?
+## What happens when an efficient class is build?

 An efficient CLASS construction will give you the object, which have all real world object properties.
 Also provide us with 4 major principles which make the solution designed an Object Oriented one.